-The Memorial Church is a grounded and welcoming community offering opportunities for spiritual and ethical growth, and support to those in need.
+The Memorial Church in Cambridge is a grounded and welcoming community offering opportunities for spiritual and ethical growth, and support to those in need.
 We are rooted in both the traditions of liberal Christianity and the radical Enlightenment.

 We hold two services each Sunday and events throughout the year.
 These are open to all, including people from other denominations who need fresh air to sustain them on their path, and families looking for a church that is stimulating and rooted in Christian culture, but light on baggage from the past.